LucasEmcken/DLGaitAssessment/README.md

 - First insert your .pkl file to the data directory.
 - Insert the path to your .pkl file on line 4 in the 15th code cell in nn.ipynb
-- Run the every cell in nn.ipnyb
+- Run every cell in nn.ipnyb